-The Crossing is a GRAMMY-winning professional chamber choir conducted by Donald Nally and dedicated to new music.
+The Crossing is a Grammy-winning professional chamber choir conducted by Donald Nally and dedicated to performing new music.
 It is committed to working with creative teams to make and record new, substantial works for choir that explore and expand ways of writing for choir, singing in choir, and listening to music for choir.
-Many of its nearly 140 commissioned premieres address social, environmental, and political issues.
+Many of its nearly 150 commissioned premieres address social, environmental, and political issues.

-With a commitment to recording its commissions, The Crossing has released 25 albums, receiving two GRAMMY Awards for Best Choral Performance (2018, 2019), and seven GRAMMY nominations.
+With a commitment to recording its commissions, The Crossing has released 29 albums, receiving two Grammy Awards for Best Choral Performance in 2018 and 2019 as well as eight Grammy nominations.
 The Crossing, with Nally, was the American Composers Forum’s 2017 Champion of New Music.
 They were the recipients of the 2015 Margaret Hillis Award for Choral Excellence, three ASCAP Awards for Adventurous Programming, and the Dale Warland Singers Commission Award from Chorus America.

 Recently, The Crossing has expanded its choral presentation to film, working with Four/Ten Media, in-house sound designer Paul Vazquez of Digital Mission Audio Services, visual artists Brett Snodgrass, Eric Southern, and Steven Bradshaw, alongside composers David Lang, Paul Fowler, and Michael Gordon on live and animated versions of new and existing works.
 Lang’s protect yourself from infection and in nature were specifically designed to be performed within the restrictions imposed by the COVID-19 pandemic, during which The Crossing premiered a number of newly-commissioned works for outdoors by Matana Roberts, Wang Lu, and Ayanna Woods.